TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

     [Total], [15.27M],
     table.hline(),
   ),
-  caption: [Unimodal datasets and their sizes used in this work.], )<unimodal_dataset_summary>
+  caption: [Unimodal datasets and their sizes used in this work.
+While the amount of training examples from OpenWebText is indeed correct, it is important to note that collecting text data is significantly cheaper to obtain, and requires less disk space than image data, which is why we were able to collect that much text data without any problems.], )<unimodal_dataset_summary>

 ==== Multimodal Data